misuka-renderer/misuka/README.md

 }
 ```

-When using Time-Resolved Path Replay Backpropagation in academic projects, please cite:
+If your work uses Time-Resolved Path Replay Backpropagation, please also cite:

 ```bibtex
 @article{acoustic_prb,